bgarber/DeckTranslate/README.md

 understand your deck, because the site understands English, but your deck is on portuguese.

-Translating card by card yor deck listing is a pain.
-So, this tool helps you translating your entire deck.
+Translating card by card your deck listing is a pain.
+So, this tool aims to help you translating your entire deck.

 ## 3. Usage